Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 Juni 2026 01.15.28 UTC
+- WIB: Senin, 8 Juni 2026 03.21.40 UTC
-- WITA: Senin, 8 Juni 2026 02.15.28 UTC
+- WITA: Senin, 8 Juni 2026 04.21.40 UTC
-- WIT: Senin, 8 Juni 2026 03.15.28 UTC
+- WIT: Senin, 8 Juni 2026 05.21.40 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: motivational
+Kategori: friendship